 He says it is no secret that the batteries remain the Achilles heel of any electric car.
 The world is still waiting for the battery that can hold enough energy and last as long as the vehicle itself.

 “And while we wait, any system that can improve – in other words, reduce – the current draw from batteries and increase the number of charge/discharge cycles will be welcomed.
 And we have that system.”

 He explains that the MISER™ system is a scalable and efficient hydraulic hybrid technology that has great regenerative-braking efficiency and engine optimising abilities.
 That means the system can be configured as a series-type hybrid as well as a parallel-type hybrid.

-“In practise, that means that the hydraulics can be used to boost acceleration, such as with a launch-assist function, while limiting the current draw.
+“In practice, that means that the hydraulics can be used to boost acceleration, such as with a launch-assist function while limiting the current draw.
 We do this by using the hydraulic system as a motor in series with the electric motor and that increases driveline torque but reduces battery current draw.”

 Reyneke says the hydraulic system is significantly more efficient than the typical regenerative ability of an electric drive.

 “An electric vehicle is about 30% efficient in regenerative braking mode, where our hydraulics achieve around 70% efficiency.”

 He says this brings a number of possibilities into play.
 The more efficient regenerative braking could mean up to a 30% increase in range in a town-drive cycle.

 “But that’s not all.
 By reducing the maximum current draw under acceleration, the Peukert effect (as the rate of discharge increases, the battery’s capacity decreases) is reduced, especially for technologies such as lead-acid batteries.
 And that may now be viable at a fraction of the cost of Lithium-ion technology.”